NuSkooler/enigma-bbs/docs/installation/windows.md

 		```

 		Note: Do not run `npm i -g npm`.
 Instead use `npm-windows-upgrade` to update npm going forward.
-		Also if you run the NodeJS installer, it will replace the node version.:
+		Also if you run the NodeJS installer, it will replace the node version.

 	2. Install [windows-build-tools for npm](https://www.npmjs.com/package/windows-build-tools)
 		`*This will also install python 2.7`